 Excellent medical cover for the majority of the parish is provided by general practice surgeries in Puddletown and Bere Regis.
 For pets and other animals there are veterinary practices in Puddletown and Wool.

 There are now two defibrillators in the parish, one outside the village hall in Briantspuddle and the other in the old telephone box opposite the church in Affpuddle.
 Called cPADs (Community Public Access Defidrillators) the yellow boxes each contain an AED – Automated External Defibrillator.
 When directed to it by the ambulance service this equipment will enable any member of the public to provide immediate life saving assistance to someone suffering from Sudden Cardiac Arrest.

 The Community Heartbeat Trust “were very pleased to support another community in installing this life saving equipment, the benefits of having AED’s immediately accessible within communities is now well documented.
-I would encourage any village or community group wishing to follow Briantspuddle’s example to get in touch with us through our website”
+I would encourage any village or community group wishing to follow Briantspuddle’s example to get in touch with us through our website by clicking on the link below”

 Just like other rural communities transport is a bit of a problem and much reliance is placed upon private means to undertake most journeys.
 The nearest petrol station is in Bere Regis otherwise it’s a hike along the A35 to Dorchester, the A31 towards Winterborne Zelston, or down to Wool.
 The Damory bus company run a limited service through the parish details of which can be obtained from the Village Shop.